cs-eliseev/helpers-email/README.md

 CSE HELPERS is a collection of several libraries with simple functions written in PHP for people.

 Despite using PHP as the main programming language for the Internet, its functions are not enough.
-EMAIL CSE HELPERS for manipulating, get and detecting email.
+EMAIL CSE HELPERS for manipulating, extract and detecting email.

 CSE HELPERS was created for the rapid development of web applications.